 I don't want to see you.

-You're ignorant and and stupid.
+You're ignorant and stupid.

 Not one kid, none, zero proficient in math.

-Now, how do you allow that level of failure before stepping in like I don't know if you ever watched Joe Clark Lean on Me, uh Morgan Freeman, one of his best movies.
+Like, I don't know if you ever watched Joe Clark, Lean on Me, Morgan Freeman, one of his best movies.

-You know, you know, Sean, this is so easy because you know, I I fall in love with listening to your monologue.
+You know, you know Sean, this is so easy because you know, I I fall in love with listening to your monologue.

 The problem is that you make so much sense.

-This is why you and I are in lockstep along with Jack.
+This is why you and I are in lockstep, along with Jack.

 We're in total agreement.

-And the problem is I see the racial politics that the Democrats play.
+And the problem is, I see the racial politics that the Democrats play.

-When you point out to these liberal cities run by Democrats, you know what they honestly believe?
+When you point out to these liberal cities run by Democrats, you know what they honestly believe.

-This is what's a hearse so hurtful.
+This is what's so hurtful.

 They believe that black people want to eliminate the police department.